Start entering a first or last name to find someone.

 c) Privacy: diligent provision for confidentiality or anonymity, including storage and eventual disposal of data collected.

 d) Commercial assessments: sufficient information about the validity and reliability of the instrument to make a decision about use.

 e) Intrusiveness: amount of classroom time required, staff involvement, or requests for other special arrangements.

 f) Scope: Proposed contact group, number of participants and schools or district offices involved.

 g) Timing: sensitivity to busy periods of the school year, such as year end, exam period, or during major assessments.

 Applications are reviewed on a continuous basis.
-It is recommended that application are submitted 6 weeks prior to desired data collection date
+It is recommended that applications are submitted 6 weeks prior to desired data collection date.

 Submit your research application along with supporting documents to us either my mail, internal courier or by emailing our office: RESE-Office@surreyschools.ca.